yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/driveitem-put-content.md

 Namespace: microsoft.graph

 The simple upload API allows you to provide the contents of a new file or update the contents of an existing file in a single API call.

 This method only supports files up to 4MB in size.
 To upload large files see [Upload large files with an upload session](driveitem-createuploadsession.md).

 You can also upload a new file to a **Shared with Me** folder.
-A **Shared with Me** folder is a folder that lives in someone else's drive, but they have granted you with *Can edit* access to it.
-Depending on the UI it can show up as **Shared with you**, **Shared with me** or **Shared**.
-For more details see [Shared with me folders](https://support.microsoft.com/en-us/office/see-files-shared-with-you-in-onedrive-2c14e8e6-4e52-4c61-9778-7155d33534a1#ID0EAACAAA=OneDrive_for_work_or_school).
+A **Shared with Me** folder is a folder in someone else's drive and they have granted you with *Can edit* access to it.
+The folder can be displayed under **Shared with you**, **Shared with me** or **Shared** in the UI.
+For more details see [Shared with me folders](https://support.microsoft.com/office/see-files-shared-with-you-in-onedrive-2c14e8e6-4e52-4c61-9778-7155d33534a1#ID0EAACAAA=OneDrive_for_work_or_school).

 ## Permissions